 How Much Vitamin A Is Too Much?

-Although vitamin A toxicity is possible and harmful, it is implausible, especially if you consume it in natural foods.
+Although vitamin A toxicity is possible and harmful, it is implausible, especially if consumed in natural foods.

-The active form of vitamin A is also known by the term retinol, which you may associate with cod liver oil.
+The active form of vitamin A is also known as retinol, which you may associate with cod liver oil.